tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 * `[->+>+<<]` to move a value from the current cell to the next two
 * ...

-This optimization method is based on identifying this patterns and abstracting them into a new `pseudo-operation`.
+This optimization method is based on identifying these patterns and abstracting them into a new `pseudo-operation`.
 We are going to exemplify this with the `[-]` pattern.

 The first step is to extend our `Op` type with a new constructor, called `Clear`, that represents this pattern.